Frequently Asked Questions

 How many iPads does Arlington use in the field?

-To streamline their day-to-day field operations, the Arlington team uses more than 50 iPads loaded with the Cartegraph for iPad app.
+To streamline their day-to-day field operations, the Arlington team uses more than 50 iPads loaded with the Cartegraph mobile app.
 Crew leaders use the mobile technology to manage their team’s tasks, perform inspections, and track labor, equipment and material costs on the go.

 Back at the office, managers and supervisors use the web-based version of Cartegraph OMS to analyze their real-time work and asset data and use it to prepare budgets, build reports, and plan for the future.